sdn-sense/sdn-sense.github.io/Configuration.md

 * longitude: Longitude of the site.
 Mandatory.
 * plugin: Plugin used by the site.
 Mandatory.
 Available options: ansible, raw.
 See more details about plugin configuration here: [[Network Control via Ansible](NetControlAnsible.md)]
 * privatedir: Directory where the configuration files are stored for the site.
 Optional.
 Default to: /opt/siterm/config/<SITENAME>/
+* vpp_exporter: VPP Exporter URL with port.
+Only used for Autogole monitoring and grafana dashboard.
+Optional.
+Default: None
 * metadata: Metadata for the site.
 Optional.
 Can be used to store additional information about the site inside model.
 For example, xrootd redirectors and IPv6 Range they belong.
 * ipv4-subnet-pool: List of IPv4 subnets allocated by the site for SENSE Control (for BGP Control to advertize as route-maps).
 Optional.
 * ipv6-subnet-pool: List of IPv6 subnets allocated by the site for SENSE Control (for BGP Control to advertize as route-maps).
 Optional.